zBalachandar/Pizza-Sales-Data-Analytics---End-to-End-Azure-Data-Engineering-Production-level-project-01/README.md

 - Apply data cleaning and transformation using Azure Databricks.
 - Utilize Azure Synapse Analytics for loading clean data.
 - Create interactive data visualizations and reports with Microsoft Power BI.
-- Implement Azure Active Directory (AAD) and Azure Key Vault for monitoring and governance.

 <a name="key-insights"></a>